BUCTPJP/BUCTPJP/README.md

 - 👋 Hi, I’m @BUCTPJP
-- 👀 I’m interested in magic,computer games.
+- 👀 I’m interested in magic,computer games.And now,writing the code.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning H5，python，javascript.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+     Of course,it's not my major,write the code is just a hobby.

 <!---
 BUCTPJP/BUCTPJP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.